Sarah Guppy: Marriage and family

 After marrying Bristol merchant Samuel Guppy they lived in Queen Square and Prince Street.
 Guppy played a leading part in the Bristol and Clifton social scene.
 The couple had six children, including Thomas Richard, who with older brother Samuel operated the Friars Sugar Refinery in Bristol (1826–42) before becoming an engineer and associate of Brunel, contributing significantly to the design of SS Great Western and SS Great Britain.
 Brunel painted a portrait of the younger Sarah Guppy c.
 1836.

 Later life

 In 1837 the widowed Sarah, now 67, married Richard Eyre Coote, 28 years her junior.(Mason, 2022).
 For a while they lived at Arnos Court, Brislington, but Richard ran through his rich wife's money at a rapid rate (Pollard, 2021), spending on horses and neglecting her.
 Sarah moved into 7 Richmond Hill, Clifton, in 1842.
 She bought the land opposite the house for the benefit of Clifton residents and it still remains green space.

 She left Richard Coote and lived solo before dying (HLB, 2019).
-Sarah, an incredibly inspiring woman who brought more to the world than her bridge engineering she is now known for, died at age 81 in 1852 with only 200 pounds to her name.
+She died at age 81 in 1852 with only 200 pounds to her name.